DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 429: "I made Dirt look at my dirt, i am so proud of that ground" -DeviCat (25-Jun-18)
 * <missing quotes 430-431, please ask CCB for them>
 * 432: "They call me the bell ringer of the streams <cheer50> <cheer50> <cheer50>" -Sax5K (02-Jul-18)
+* <missing quote 433, ask CCB for it please>
+* 434: "We get excited about things, and then they turn into memes, and then the world explodes." -DeviCat (02-Jul-18)
-* <missing quotes 433-435, please ask CCB for them>
+* <missing quote 435, ask CCB for it please>
 * 436: "I look up and it's just like BOOM!
 In your face.
 Cheers!" -DeviCat (04-Jul-18)
 * 437: "Today has been one of those "Hey, Devi!
 Let's do all the things today.
 Except art." days." -DeviCat (04-Jul-18)
 * <missing quote 438, ask CCB for it please>